preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 .. image:: form-click-button.png

-2. If it's possible to change the settings for the form (the page editor setting up the button decides if it is, or not), edit the settings as you need them, and then click "Next":
+2. If it's possible to change the settings for the form (the type settings states if it is, or not), edit the settings as you need them, and then click "Next":

 .. image:: form-click-button-settings.png